pho-veteran/stoom/stoom-app/reports.md

 **Room Lifecycle States:**
 - **WAITING:** Initial state when a room is created via `/api/room/create`.
 Room exists in database with `isActive = true`, waiting for first participant to join via LiveKit.
 - **ACTIVE:** Meeting is in progress.
 Triggered by LiveKit `room_started` webhook when first participant connects. `startedAt` timestamp is set.
 Participants can freely join and leave.
+Whiteboard and notes features are available.
 - **ENDED:** Meeting has ended.
 Can be triggered by:
   - Host clicking "End Meeting" button (calls `/api/room/end`)
   - LiveKit `room_finished` webhook (all participants left)
   - Stale room cleanup in `/api/room/validate` (ACTIVE room with no LiveKit room for 5+ minutes, or WAITING room for 30+ minutes)
   - Sets `endedAt` timestamp, `isActive = false`, marks all participants as left.

-**AI Processing State:**
-- **Checking:** System checks if transcript has sufficient content for AI processing.
-- **Skipped:** AI processing is skipped due to insufficient transcript.
-- **CallingAPI:** System calls Google Gemini API to generate summary.
-- **Retrying:** System retries API call after failure (up to 3 times).
-- **Successful:** API call succeeded, response is being parsed.
-- **Updating:** System updates MeetingSession with AI summary data.
-- **Failed:** All retry attempts failed, session marked with error flag.
+Whiteboard snapshot and personal notes are preserved for session history.

+**Whiteboard Collaboration States:**
+- **Loading:** Component is loading whiteboard state from localStorage, database, or requesting sync from other participants.
+- **Ready:** Whiteboard is ready for use, connected to LiveKit DataChannel for real-time sync.
+- **Editing:** User is actively drawing, changes are applied optimistically and broadcast to others.
+- **Receiving:** Receiving and applying remote changes from other participants with conflict resolution.
+- **Syncing:** Responding to sync requests from new participants joining the room.
+- **Disconnected:** DataChannel connection lost, local changes queued until reconnection.

+**Personal Notes States:**
+- **Loading:** Component is loading notes from database and initializing Tiptap editor.
+- **Empty:** No saved notes found, editor displays empty state ready for input.
+- **Loaded:** Saved notes loaded from database and displayed in editor.
+- **Editing:** User is actively typing or formatting content, changes tracked locally.
+- **Saving:** Auto-save triggered (debounced), content being sent to database via API.
+- **Saved:** Content successfully persisted to database, save indicator shown.
+- **SaveError:** Save operation failed, error indicator displayed, retry attempted.

 **State Transitions:**
 - Main lifecycle transitions are triggered by user actions (join, leave, end session).
+- Whiteboard transitions are triggered by user drawing actions and network events.
-- AI processing transitions are triggered automatically after session completion.
+- Notes transitions are triggered by user editing and auto-save timer (debounced).
-- Error handling includes retry logic with maximum 3 attempts.
+- Conflict resolution uses timestamp-based last-write-wins strategy for whiteboard.

 ## 2.6.
 Class Diagram (Data Model)